2025–26 Elche CF season

-The 2025–26 season is the 103rd season in the history of Elche Club de Fútbol and their first season back in La Liga since the 2022–23 season, following promotion from the Segunda División in the previous season.
-In addition to La Liga, the club also participates in the Copa del Rey.
+The 2025–26 season was the 103rd season in the history of Elche Club de Fútbol, and the club's first season back in La Liga since the 2022–23 season, following promotion from the Segunda División in the previous campaign.
+In addition to the domestic league, the club also participated in the Copa del Rey.

 On 10 June 2025, manager Eder Sarabia extended his contract with Elche until 2027.